J-Pai/ram_uwsim/README.md

 # ram_uwsim
 NOTE: Make sure you are using Ubuntu 14.04 LTS and you have git installed <br />
 First clone this repository.
-Then change your current directory to the newly created repository's directory.
+Then change your current directory to the newly created repository's directory. <br />
 Commandlist:
 ```bash
 git clone https://github.com/J-Pai/ram_uwsim.git